-Let us now summarize the configuration described in this section which we use throughout the following analysis: We consider TDM in form of a DW \eqref{equ:2} passing through Earth.
-Its direction and speed are given by $\mathbf{n}$ and $v$ respectively.
-The spatial extent of the DW perpendicular to $\mathbf{n}$ is assumed to be infinite.
-By passing through Earth, the DW leaves a trace in two detectors being placed on its surface at a direct distance $D$.
-Since the detectors arms are not aligned, the phase shifts induced by the passing DW will be of different shape and frequency, and the signals will be delayed with respect to one another.
-In general, the TDM within the detector yield two types of effects, a modification of the dispersion relation and a change of the optical pathway to do modified sizes of beam splitter and mirrors of the interferometer.
-The exact of the phase shift induced depends on the type of interaction and hence on the underlying theory.
+Let us now summarize the configuration described in this section which we use throughout the following analysis in Section \ref{ana}.
+We consider TDM in the form of a DW \eqref{equ:2} passing through the Earth.
+Its direction and speed are given by $\mathbf{n}$ and $v$, respectively.
+For simplicity, the spatial extent of the DW perpendicular to $\mathbf{n}$ is assumed to be infinite.
+By passing through the Earth, the DW leaves a trace in two detectors being placed on its surface with a direct distance $D = |\mathbf{d}|$.
+Since the detectors' arms are not aligned, the phase shifts induced by the passing DW will be of different shape and frequency, and the signals measured by the individual instruments will be delayed with respect to each other.
+In general, the TDM traversing a detector yields two types of effects: a modification of the dispersion relation and a change of the optical pathway due to the modified spatial extent of the beam splitter and the mirrors of the interferometer.
+The exact shape of the phase shift induced depends on the type of interaction and hence on the underlying theory.

-In the following section the interaction in \eqref{equ:the_interaction} and the resulting effects on hardware and laser propagation are analyzed numerically and compared to massive BBH events and glitches.
-For the remainder we stick closely to the here outlined configuration where the two detectors are assumed to be the LIGO detectors in Hanford and Livingston.
-Note that we do not include a third detector, i.e. Virgo \cite{2015CQGra..32b4001A}, into our investigation as we found that for most applied cases the signal-to-noise ratio is too low to carry relevance for a potential detection of TDM, i.e. it will not affect the fitting procedure.